ArXiv Preprint 2025

 How Do Mid-Training and RL Differ?

-We investigate how mid-training and RL change models through weight-level divergence, prediction entropy, and correctness analysis across three 8B models.
+We investigate how mid-training and RL change models through weight-level divergence, CKA representation analysis, weight direction comparisons, pass rate landscape interpolation, prediction entropy, and correctness analysis across three 8B models.

 >90%